cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 ### Mlog block declaration

-An mlog block represents executable code, and may be placed wherever normal Mindcode code can be placed.
+An mlog block represents executable code and may be placed wherever normal Mindcode code can be placed.
 The block may access Mindcode variables which are declared in the mlog block header:

 ```
 mlog (in input, out output, in out inputOutput) {